nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 > "What should I configure?"

-This question is has potentially endless answers and all depends on how much time you want to spend capturing your current configuration in Chef.
+This question has potentially endless number of answers and all depends on how much time you want to spend capturing your current configuration in Chef.
 For this tutorial, I'm going to do the following:

 1. Install the following packages:
     - `apple-gcc42`